LoginRadius/engineering-portal/content/identity/best-practices-username-password-authentication/index.md

 Password authentication has several challenges, including:

-1. **Password reuse:** Users often reuse the same password across multiple systems, making them vulnerable to attacks if one system is breached.
+* **Password reuse:** Users often reuse the same password across multiple systems, making them vulnerable to attacks if one system is breached.
-2. **Password guessing:** Attackers can use automated tools to guess passwords, mainly if they are weak or easily guessable.
+* **Password guessing:** Attackers can use automated tools to guess passwords, mainly if they are weak or easily guessable.
-3. **Password sharing:** Users sometimes share their passwords with others, either intentionally or unintentionally, compromising security.
+* **Password sharing:** Users sometimes share their passwords with others, either intentionally or unintentionally, compromising security.
-4. **Phishing attacks:** Attackers can use [phishing attacks](https://www.loginradius.com/blog/identity/phishing-for-identity/) to trick users into revealing their passwords.
+* **Phishing attacks:** Attackers can use [phishing attacks](https://www.loginradius.com/blog/identity/phishing-for-identity/) to trick users into revealing their passwords.
+## Best Example of Username and Password Authentication

+One notable example of effective username and password authentication can be observed in the login system used by popular social media platforms such as Facebook.
+Facebook's login process employs a combination of a username or email address and a password to authenticate users and grant access to their accounts.

+When a user attempts to log in to their Facebook account, they are prompted to enter their registered email address or username, followed by their password.
+Facebook employs various security measures to ensure the integrity of this authentication process.

+These measures include robust password hashing techniques to store passwords securely, detection mechanisms for suspicious login attempts, and the option to enable additional security layers, such as two-factor authentication (2FA) using SMS or authentication apps.

+By implementing username and password authentication effectively, Facebook enables its users to secure their accounts, safeguard personal information, and maintain control over their online presence.
+This example highlights the importance of combining a unique username or identifier with a strong password to authenticate users and protect their digital identities.

 ## What are Password Authentication Methods?

 There are several [password authentication](https://www.loginradius.com/standard-login/) methods, including:

-1. **Plain-text passwords:** This is the simplest method, where passwords are stored in plain text in the database.
+* **Plain-text passwords:** This is the simplest method, where passwords are stored in plain text in the database.
 However, it is highly insecure and should be avoided.
-2. **Encrypted passwords:** Passwords are encrypted before storing them in the database.
+* **Encrypted passwords:** Passwords are encrypted before storing them in the database.
 However, attackers can easily crack encryption, making this method less secure.
-3. **Hashed passwords:** Passwords are hashed before storing them in the database.
+* **Hashed passwords:** Passwords are hashed before storing them in the database.
 Hashing is a one-way function that cannot be reversed, making it more secure than encryption.

 ## What are Password Alternatives?